 Also, I take issues with some of the ridiculously small fonts on the watch which I found straining to read even though I have 6/6 eyesight.
 Even the countdown timer runs on a ridiculous tiny fonts even though the entire screen is left nearly empty.

 The wrist flick activated back-light is dismal and I always had to bump up the brightness by activating the illumination button.
-This needs to be fixed. *Improved as of 12th Dec 2018.
+This needs to be fixed. *Improved as of 12th Dec 2018, still not excellent.

 Battery life is listed as full, half full, low and very low.
 Percentage indications would have been more useful.
 Or perhaps something like what Suunto did – indicate duration of usage left for workouts.
 Otherwise you’ll be left with GPS being cut while optical HR continues midway through your workout.